Quantum complexity and localization in random and time-periodic unitary circuits: Background

-In Floquet unitary circuits, the evolution is made time-periodic $U_t = U_{t+1}$, I.e., the two layers are repeated identically in the spirit of Floquet evolution.
+In FUCs, the evolution is made time-periodic such that $U_t = U_{t+1}$, i.e., the two layers are repeated identically in the spirit of Floquet evolution.
 We consider several variations of Floquet evolution with a unitary circuit, which was previously shown to exhibit localized phases\,\cite{PhysRevB.98.134204}.
-The scenarios we consider are the following:
+The scenarios we consider are the following: \\

 (A) \textit{Gaussian circuits}: We consider $N$ fermionic pairs $(a_i,a_i^\dagger)$ satisfying $\{a_i,a^\dagger_j\} = \delta_{ij}$.
 We begin by defining a set of Hermitian fermionic operators given by